howarc/CustomChurn/README.md

 # Custom Churn Project

-This project aims to create accurate predictive models for customer retention using random forests.
+This project aims to create accurate predictive models for customer retention using random forests in sklearn. <br>
 Dataset was obtained from https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset.

 ## Procedure